 As always, it should be emphasized that commercial catch data are typically observational data; that is, there were no scientific controls on how or from where the data were collected.
 Therefore, it is not known with certainty if the tusk cpue series tracks the population and/or how accurate the measures of uncertainty associated with the series are (see, for example, Rosenbaum, 2002).
-Consequently, one must usually hope and pray that a cpue series, which is based only on commercial catch data, truly tracks abundance.
+Consequently, one must usually hope that a cpue series, which is based only on commercial catch data, truly tracks abundance.

-In general, any assessment method based only on commercial catch data needs to be applied with caution.
-The reason that assessments using only commercial data are problematic is because the relation between the commercial catch and the actual population is normally unknown and probably varies from year to year.
+In general, any assessment method based only on commercial catch data needs to be applied with increased caution.
+Assessments that use only commercial data are problematic because the relationship between trends in commercial catch rates and population size is normally unknown and probably varies from year to year.